On the relative Gersten conjecture for Milnor K-theory in the smooth case: Exactness at the first and second place

 \section{Exactness at the first and second place}

-In this section we prove our main theorem. \begin{theorem} Let $\mathcal{O}_K$ be an excellent discrete valuation ring with residue field $k$ and local parameter $\pi$.
-Let $X$ be a smooth excellent scheme over $\Spec(\mathcal{O}_K)$.
-Let $A$ be the semi-local ring associated to a set of closed points $x_1,...,x_l$ of $X$.
+In this section we prove our main theorem. \begin{theorem} Let $\mathcal{O}_K$ be an excellent discrete valuation ring with infinite residue field $k$ and local parameter $\pi$.
+Let $X$ be a smooth excellent irreducible scheme over $\Spec(\mathcal{O}_K)$.
+Let $A$ be the semi-local ring associated to a set of closed points $x_1,...,x_l$ of the special fibre of $X$.
 Assume that the map

 is injective.
 Then the map